hsmack/garage_monitor/README.md

 # --no-ri and --no-rdoc avoids any documentation installation
 # 99.9% of the time, people don't use this, so why waste install time and space on your pi
+# the install on raspberry pi takes VERY long with RI and RDOC enabled

 # install ruby sqlite3 drivers
 sudo gem install sqlite3 --no-ri --no-rdoc